benfrankel/pyri_state/README.md

 3. **Partial mutation:** Mutate the next state directly instead of replacing it with an entirely new value.
 4. **Refresh transition:** Trigger a transition from the current state to itself.
 5. **Remove & insert triggers:** Trigger a state to be removed or inserted next frame.
-6. **Per-state settings:** Configure the state transition behavior per state type.
+6. **Per-state configs:** Configure the state flush behavior per state type.
 7. **Ergonomic improvements:** See below.

 # Example code